 My favorite Afghani restaurant has a full page dedicated to vegan and vegetarian options that are to die for.
 They have this spicy eggplant sauce served on a bed of jasmine rice that causes me to have random cravings for it.
 The place is quite popular and reservations are recommended, but the food is worth it.
 They also have traditional Afghani options including meat kebaps to appease the meat eaters, but when they try your eggplant they might get jealous and convert 😉 They also accommodate other dietary needs such as gluten and dairy.

 This is a vegan and vegetarian brunch place sent from the stars.
 They have a full vegan breakfast, vegetarian and vegan breakfast and lunch options, plus plenty for the meat eaters.
-They will also bake you some gluten-free bread or have it ready to serve.
+They will also bake you some gluten-free bread or have it ready to serve – you just have to ask.
 They also cater to other allergies such as dairy or nut as needed.

 Located in one of the best hotels in the center of Munich, 25Hours Hotel the Royal Bavarian, this restaurant has a tasting platter for large groups that is all vegetarian (it does come with cream and egg).
 Honestly, with the homemade hummus and flatbread covered in sauce and veggies your meat-eating friends aren’t going to miss meat, but if they do, there are plenty of chicken skewers to shut them up.